asonnellini/Docker-Image-YOLO-V4-for-AWS/README.md

 If yes, I think you may have faced some challenges in terms of dependencies and amount of Disk space.

-In this repository I briefly show how to create a docker image having YOLO V4 that can run on an AWS Px EC2.
+[In this tutorial](https://github.com/asonnellini/Docker-Image-YOLO-V4-for-AWS/blob/main/tutorial/YOLO-ON-DOCKER.md) I briefly show how to create a docker image having YOLO V4 that can run on an AWS Px EC2.
 From now on, having access to YOLO V4 will be as easy as running a Docker image.

 I plan in the coming weeks to further improve this Docker image to further automate some steps that are now manual.